yangshun/tech-interview-handbook/contents/interview-formats.md

   - You are allowed to look up APIs if you need to
   - They seem to place high emphasis on compilable, runnable code in all their coding rounds
   - Cross functional interviews will involve getting Airbnb employees from any discipline to speak with you.
 These interviews are mostly non-technical but are extremely important to Airbnb because they place a high emphasis on cultural fit.
 Do look up the Airbnb section of the behavioral questions to know what sort of questions to expect

+### AfterPay

+- Recruiter phone screen + behavioural questions
+  - Past experience/project
+  - Discussion on technologies listed on candidate's resume
+- Techincal zoom interview(Front end):
+  - 2 x CSS animation on CodeSandbox
+  - 2 x coding with React on CodeSandbox
+  - 2 x General React knowledges(hooks, ES6 features)
+- On-site (Front end)
+  - Cross functional
+  - Meeting the head of department and introducing corporate culture
+- Tips:
+  - The director will contact the candidate first and one of the team members will conduct the technical interview
+  - They put much emphasis on candidate's projects and will ask to remake some part of them on spot

 ### Asana